-The use of ready-mix trucks delivering concrete directly to site is recommended and mass batching of concrete on site should be limited as far as possible.
+The use of ready-mix trucks delivering concrete directly to site or the establishment of a dedicated concrete batching area is recommended and satellite batching areas should be limited as far as possible.

 Impact management outcome: To ensure that the handling of concrete does not result in pollution of soil or water resources.